Microsoft-USEduAzure/workshops/ai-and-iot/connect-stream-analytics.md

     ![Deploy Stream Analytics](media/connect-stream-analytics-2.png)

-1. Open the **polar-bear-analytics** Stream Analytics job in the portal.
+1. Open the **arctic-analytics** Stream Analytics job in the portal.
 If the Stream Analytics job doesn't appear in the resource group, click the **Refresh** button at the top of the view until it does.
 1. Click **Inputs** in the left-side menu.
 1. Select **Add stream input > IoT Hub** to add an input to the Stream Analytics job.